What are our areas of geographic and thematic interest at a local level?

 WALES

 We recognise the intersectional nature of many of the issues facing children and young people and the complex picture of needs within different areas.
-Our current thematic areas of interest in Wales include projects and organisations supporting children and young people who are (or have been) involved in offending behaviour; children and young people with a parent in prison, and those living in areas where access and isolation presents extra challenges to connecting with services and support.
+Our current thematic areas of interest in Wales include projects and organisations supporting children and young in the criminal justice system and those living in areas where access and isolation presents extra challenges to connecting with services and support.
 Examples of these challenges include physical remoteness, transport, and digital connectivity.

-Projects and organisations supporting children and young people living in the counties of Caerphilly, Monmouthshire, Rhondda Cynon Taf, the Vale of Glamorgan, and Ynys Môn (Isle of Anglesey).
+Projects and organisations supporting children and young people living in the counties of Caerphilly, Denbighshire and Monmouthshire

 NORTHERN IRELAND

-Projects and organisations supporting children and young people living in ward areas within Strabane, Newry and Mourne, Mid & East Antrim and Fermanagh.
+Projects and organisations supporting children and young people living in ward areas within Strabane, Newry Mourne and Down, Mid and East Antrim, Fermanagh and Omagh

 Cymraeg/Welsh